Updated: Jul 24

-If you, as an independent contractor, were to go into the court reporting industry today, consider approaching it as a court reporting technologist.
-Since only 20% of court reporters offer realtime transcription, you should augment your offerings and differentiate yourself by using AI to offer realtime transcription.
+If you, as an independent contractor, were to go into the court reporting industry today, you might consider approaching it as a court reporting technologist.
+Since only 20% of court reporters regularly offer realtime transcription, you could augment your offerings and differentiate yourself by using AI to offer realtime transcription all the time.

-Either way, you can scale yourself by using AI to do the initial work of generating a rough transcript of your clients’ depositions and examinations, and then simply auditing them for accuracy using the captured audio.
+Either way, you can scale yourself by using AI transcription tools to do the initial work of generating a rough transcript of your clients’ depositions, and then simply auditing them for accuracy using the captured audio.
 Give clients a rough transcript immediately after the depo.
 Imagine being able to accept more jobs, offer more rush services, and offer realtime, every time, without any extra effort.